resource-sentry/core/README.md

 ### Config

+Required.
 Determines about readers and writers.

 - `input <Array>`, list of reader instances
 - `output <Writer>`, instance of a writer

 ### Settings

+Optional.
 Determines behavior of the tool.

 - `watch <Boolean|Object>`, enables file watcher for reader inputs.
 Object could be used to provide `Chokidar` options.